-When you’re accused of a crime, it can devastate you now and hurt your future later.
-Having a Tampa criminal defense attorney on your side can make all the difference, so seek one out when you’ve been charged with a crime.
+When you’re accused of a crime in Tampa, it can devastate you now and hurt your future later.
+Having a criminal defense lawyer on your side can make all the difference.
+Seek one out when you’ve been charged with a crime.

-It’s unfortunate, but you might have been accused of a serious crime.
+It’s unfortunate, but you might have been accused of a serious crime in the Tampa area.
 You might not have even expected it, but now you’re struggling to deal with the consequences.
-You might have already been arrested and booked, and now you’ll need to find a way to get those charges dropped or lowered.
-What can you realistically do about your criminal charges?
+You might have already been arrested and booked.
+Now you’ll need to find a way to get those charges dropped or lowered through a powerful criminal defense.
+What can you really do about your criminal charges?

-In most cases, a lawyer from Hersem Law can make a difference in your case.
-You’ll need experience and an aggressive defense on your side for a successful case, but you’ll also need understanding and compassionate help.
+In most cases, a defense lawyer from Hersem Law can make a difference in your case.
+You’ll need experience and an aggressive defense on your side for a successful case.
+But you’ll also need understanding and compassionate help.
 Fortunately, a Tampa criminal defense lawyer from our firm can provide that.

 When you’ve been arrested and you have questions, you don’t need to feel alone.
 Instead, you need to reach out for help with your charges and fight back against those accusations.

 When you find that there’s a warrant for your arrest, or when you’ve been arrested, it can feel easier to simply plead guilty and accept the consequences.
 You might feel that they have a case against you and that there’s no hope.
-Fortunately, that’s not true, but if you don’t fight back, you just won’t know.
+Fortunately, that’s not true, but if you don’t fight back and build a criminal defense, you just won’t know.

 Penalties for criminal charges start with some hefty fines.
 For a felony, you can expect fines of up to $10,000 for a first- or second-degree felony.
 Third-degree felonies are capped at $5,000.
 When you’re already down on your luck, that’s a devastating amount of money that could leave you in debt for years.